 Maria Nevot Banús

-Degree in Pharmacy and PhD from the University of Barcelona.
-Since 2007, her scientific career has focused on the study of RNA viruses, specifically HIV, HCV and, since 2020, SARS-CoV-2.
-As a postdoctoral researcher at IrsiCaixa, she has participated in studies of inhibition of HIV replication using interfering RNA, to explore the evolutionary capacity and mechanisms of viral escape (Nevot et al., 2011, DOI: 10.1016 / j.jmb.2011.08.035).
-She has also been involved in studies with HIV and HCV co-infected patients, specifically in cases of acute hepatitis in HIV-positive patients, of which an increase is being observed in recent years (Nevot et al., 2014, DOI: 10.1111 / JVH.
-12254).
-Until 2020, her work was focused on studying the effect of synonymous mutations on the replicative and evolutionary capacity of HIV-1 (Martrus et al Retrovirology 2013; Martinez et al Trends in Microbiology 2016; Nevot et al J Virol 2018).
+PhD in Pharmacy from the University of Barcelona.
+Since 2007, her scientific career has focused on the study of RNA viruses, specifically HIV, HCV, and since 2020, SARS-CoV-2.
+As a postdoctoral researcher at IrsiCaixa, she has been involved in studies on inhibiting HIV replication using RNA interference to explore the virus's evolutionary capacity and escape mechanisms (Nevot et al., 2011).
+She has also participated in studies with HIV/HCV coinfected patients, particularly in cases of acute hepatitis in HIV-positive patients, which have been increasingly observed in recent years (Nevot et al., 2014).
+Until 2020, her work focused on studying the effect of synonymous mutations on the replicative and evolutionary capacity of HIV-1 (Martrus et al., 2013; Martinez et al., 2016; Nevot et al., 2018).

 Vagus Nerve Dysfunction in the Post-COVID-19 Condition: a pilot cross sectional study.